 Herb has presented at 21 national education conferences, including CASE, NAIS, and NAES.

-Herb served as Headmaster for Development at Norfolk Academy, VA, where he helped close a $40 million capital campaign for endowment and a new performing arts center.
+Herb served as Director of Development at Norfolk Academy, VA, where he helped close a $40 million capital campaign for endowment and a new performing arts center.
 He also headed development programs at St. Stephen’s School ($10 million) and Flint Hill School ($2 million), both in VA.
 He collaborated on a $15 million campaign at St. Albans School, a day-boarding school in Washington, D.C.